Bachelor of Science in Law and Justice Studies

 • NO CLEP tests (College Level Exam Program), challenge exams or DANTES tests are accepted as transfer credits for Legal Specialty courses

-• Not more than two legal specialty courses may be permitted to be transferred under Legal Studies Electives depending on course description, course level, and adaptability to the program at the discretion of the chair and the registrar.
+• Not more than two legal specialty courses may be permitted to be transferred under Law and Justice Studies Electives depending on course description, course level, and adaptability to the program at the discretion of the chair and the registrar.

-• Not more than two Legal Studies specialty courses under Legal Studies requirements may be transferred under Legal Studies.
-Requirements depending on course description, course level, and adaptability to the program at the discretion of the chair and the registrar.
+• Not more than two legal specialty courses under Law and Justice Studies Requirements may be transferred depending on course description, course level, and adaptability to the program at the discretion of the chair and the registrar.

 • Some legal specialty courses may be transferred as a “course of merit”, which is a course that the Wesley College program does not currently offer but the course is worthy to meet an elective or major requirement.